nus-cs2103/website-base/programming/for/text.md

+{% from "common/macros.njk" import show_trinket with context %}

 ### `for` Statements

 You can **use a `for` statement, together with the `range()` function, to repeat a code block a pre-determined number of times.**